 The Presidential Scholars Program is an initiative funded by the President’s Office to enable talented and financially-needy masters and doctoral students across the university who wish to pursue careers in public service the ability to attend Harvard.
-The School of Public Health will use this to recruit and retain the highest quality students who are financially needy, especially under-served domestic populations and students from developing countries.
+The Harvard Chan School will use this to recruit and retain the highest quality students who are financially needy, especially under-served domestic populations and students from developing countries.

 Students in the following programs will be considered: